HTML Paragraph Tag Guide

 Key Points

-• Structure - The <p> tag is the fundamental building block for textual content.
+• Structure - The p tag is the fundamental building block for textual content on the web.

-• Semantics - It signals that the enclosed text forms a distinct, coherent idea.
+• Semantics - It signals to browsers, search engines, and assistive technology that the enclosed text forms a distinct, coherent idea.

 html